CrossmenLife88/DedSec_notehack/README.md

 </p>

 ### 🎥 Video review
-Video review available on TikTok - https://vt.tiktok.com/ZS42VwdJo/
+Video review on TikTok - https://vt.tiktok.com/ZS42VwdJo/

 ### 🚀 Status
 The project is currently under active development.
 New interactive features and UI improvements are planned for upcoming releases.